cosmic-fi/cosmic-fi/README.md

 ## Current Adventures
 Right now I’m diving into **Svelte** and building fun little projects to sharpen my skills.
-My main focus at the moment is a **Task Planner app** 🗓️ — think Google Calendar, but with smarter task automations and an enhanced workflow.

 ## Goals
 On my journey right now, I’m aiming to: